 Write Your Reflections on Rosa Parks

 Rosa Park’s story will undoubtedly be taught in your child’s classroom; use this activity to promote additional dialogue about racial segregation and its impact on black individuals living in America during the 1870’s through the 1960’s.
-The writing and discussion that accompanies this activity will raise awareness of this era and empathy for those who experienced unethical discriminaton.
+The writing and discussion that accompanies this activity will raise awareness of this era and encourage empathy for those who experienced unethical discriminaton.
 Your child will get valuable practice writing in complete sentences, articulating thoughts on paper, and developing oral presentation skills.

 What You Need:

 - Age appropriate book about Rosa Parks (Try Boycott Blues: How Rosa Parks Inspired a Nation by Andrea Davis Pinkney)

 - Together with your child, read about Rosa Parks and the Montgomery Bus Boycott.

 - Discuss your child’s opinions about Rosa Park's actions and the boycott in general.
 Ask your child to think about the following questions:

 - Why were blacks and whites segregated in the first place?

 - The segregation laws were supposed to create “separate but equal” status for black Americans.
 Was it fair to make blacks sit in the back of the bus?